ppgcourseUB/ppgcourse2023/CallingVariantsLowCoverage.FilipeGVieira/Readme.md

 ## Exta Exercises - PCA and ngsAdmix
 One of the most common exploratory analyses done, is probably a PCA plot and, right after, probably an admixture plot.
-ANGSD (and some extra tools) can do some of these analyses:
+ANGSD (and some extra tools) can do some of these analyses.
+Use the same template batch script and replace the angsd command with:
 ```
-$ANGSD/angsd -b samples.bam_list -ref $REF -r 11:21000000-22000000 -out 1000G_GL_PCA -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -C 50 -baq 1 -minMapQ 20 -minQ 20 -minInd 5 -doCounts 1  -setMinDepth 30 -setMaxDepth 150 -GL 2 -doGlf 2 -doMajorMinor 1 -doMaf 1 -SNP_pval 1e-6 -doIBS 1 -doCov 1 -makeMatrix 1 -minMaf 0.05
+angsd -b samples.bam_list -ref $REF -r 11:21000000-22000000 -out 1000G_GL_PCA -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -C 50 -baq 1 -minMapQ 20 -minQ 20 -minInd 5 -doCounts 1  -setMinDepth 30 -setMaxDepth 150 -GL 2 -doGlf 2 -doMajorMinor 1 -doMaf 1 -SNP_pval 1e-6 -doIBS 1 -doCov 1 -makeMatrix 1 -minMaf 0.05 -nThreads 8
 ```
 Parameter | Meaning
 --- | ---